Stephen-Gates/chatbot/docs/questions.md

 ## IT Components

 1. Show me IT Component *SQL Server*?
-    - Returns a Factsheet card for the IT Component, e.g. Name, description, lifecycle dates, successor, responsible subscription(s), tags, location
+    - Returns a Factsheet card for the IT Component, e.g. Name, description, lifecycle dates, successor, responsible subscription(s/), tags, location
 1. Where is IT Component *SQL Server* located?
     - Returns a Factsheet card for the IT Component -->